maxomedia/mxm-gulp/README.md

 - `gulp static` Task to copy static files to the destination folder
 - `gulp clean` Clean task to clean up all built assets
 - `gulp bower` install bower dependencies
-- `gulp karma` Test your javascripts with mocha
 - `gulp tinypng` Minify any images (.png, .jpg) dropped at `src/tinypng`.
 - [BrowserSync](https://github.com/BrowserSync/browser-sync)
 - Build and reload on save